 Part of the value of credit counseling is that it helps teach you better financial habits so that you can solve your debt problem now, and hopefully prevent yourself from getting back into debt again in the future.

 Additionally, through credit counseling, you can enroll in a debt management plan (DMP), which comes at an additional cost.
-However, some people prefer this option because it lets them focus on one payment per month with only one interest rate.
+However, some people prefer this option because it lets them focus on one payment per month.

 What is a Debt Management Plan?
 (DMP)